koaPhoto

 Koa is definitely a thinker!
 This has proven to be only the tip of the iceberg — Koa continued to blow our minds with his ability to stay in "thought gear" in situations when any other llama would "flip the switch" to reaction all the way until his hormones came in.

-Whether Koa continues on the path of pack stud or not, his bond with Gwen ensures that his forever home is right here at Lost Creek Llamas.
+Koa's bond with Gwen ensures that his forever home is right here at Lost Creek Llamas.

 Koa is a tree in the acacia family, endemic to Hawaii.
 It is unique in many ways, including being nontoxic (having evolved in the absence of large herbivores).
 The word "koa" is native hawai'ian and means "strong", which Koa definitely embodies.